hammerlab/genspio/README.md

 Genspio: Generate Shell Phrases In OCaml
 ========================================

+Genspio is a typed EDSL to generate shell scripts and commands from OCaml.

+The idea is to build values of type `Genspio.EDSL.t` with the combinators in the `Genspio.EDSL` module, and compile them to POSIX shell scripts (or one-liners) with functions from `Genspio.Compile`.

 Genspio is still in *alpha* status.
-It is a typed embedded DSL to generate shell scripts and commands from OCaml.

 For now the EDSL is based on a big GADT and compiles to POSIX one-liners or multi-line scripts.

 The tests run the output of the compiler against a few shells that it tries to find on the host (e.g. `dash`, `bash`, `busybox`, `mksh`, `zsh` … cf. the